Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 You have this ability to augment our people with power tools.”

 Some of the training data provided by the reviewers are examples of false positives, where Facebook mistakenly took down a piece of content that didn’t violate community guidelines.
-The models learn from that, too.
+The models learn from that too.

 Facebook is also willing and able to throw large hardware investments at the problem.
-“With a bigger dataset and a bigger, more powerful network, I can do a much better job of catching all the nuances and subtleties of these things,” says Schroepfer.
+“With a bigger data set and a bigger, more powerful network, I can do a much better job of catching all the nuances and subtleties of these things,” says Schroepfer.

 Facebook’s AI is far from perfect, as Schroepfer acknowledges.
 According to leaked July 2019 documents obtained by NBC News, the company’s systems flagged and proactively removed a higher proportion of hate speech posts targeting white people than was reported by users.
 The same AI systems, NBC reports, took down a lower proportion of hate speech targeting marginalized groups including Black, Jewish, and transgender users than was reported by users, “indicating that these attacks were considered to be offensive but Facebook’s automated tools weren’t detecting them.”